Wednesday

 Is there live stream or archives available?

 As of now, there is no live stream or recordings of any of our classes.
-If you miss a week, join us again when you are able and talk with your teacher about material you might want.
+If you miss a week, join us again when you are able and talk with your teacher about any material you might want.

 Do I need to be enrolled in a course to bring my kids?